 Lincoln MKX Overview

-Like its Ford Edge corporate cousin, the MKX is unimpressive.
+Like its Ford Edge corporate cousin, the MKX is a two-row SUV that falls short of its competitors.
 Its 3.7-liter V6 provides strong performance, but the transmission is unrefined.
 Handling, though sound, isn't agile, and the ride is too ordinary for a luxury vehicle.
-Although quiet, at this price the cabin should be much quieter.
+The cabin is quiet but not as hushed as it should be at this price.
 The MyLincoln Touch interface, which consists of a touch screen and touch-sensitive buttons, makes adjusting the climate, audio, and other functions distracting and tedious.
 Despite attractive wood and leather trim, overall interior quality is a mixed bag.
-Reliability has improved to average but the MKX scores too low to be recommended.
+Reliability has improved to average, but the MKX scores too low to be recommended.
+A redesign, based on the current Ford Fusion, looks promising.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).